Heading to eastern Iowa? Here are 8 vegan-friendly restaurants & businesses in the Cedar Rapids area.

 Avocado can be added for an additional charge.

-The Cajun red beans & rice bowl is hearty and packed with red kidney beans, celery, carrots, and seitan sausage.
+You can also expect weekly specials like the Cajun red beans & rice bowl.
+It is hearty and packed with red kidney beans, celery, carrots, and seitan sausage.

 Taste of India

-As soon as you walk in, you’re greeted with a wave of enticing spices.
+As soon as you walk into Taste of India, you’re greeted with a wave of enticing spices.

-Their restaurant is unassuming, located in a strip mall.
-It’s off the beaten path from other more bustling areas of the city.
+Their restaurant is unassuming, located in a strip mall and off the beaten path from other more bustling areas of the city.
 However, the interior is nicely decorated with a fountain and low lighting.

 Vegan items are marked on the menu.
 And there are A LOT of them.